RocketRace/viiru/README.md

 ## Acknowledgements

-Thank you to taswell and dolphy for being my #1 supporters, even though you had no idea what I was cooking.
+Thank you to taswell and Dolphy for being my #1 supporters, even though you had no idea what I was cooking.